inglec/promise-logging/README.md

 # PromiseLogging

-This module acts as a wrapper for the [logging](https://www.npmjs.com/package/logging) package to simplify printing intermediate values in promise chains.
+This module acts as a wrapper for the [logging](https://www.npmjs.com/package/logging) package to simplify printing intermediate values in Promise chains.

 ## Usage